joiellantero/py-playlist/README.md

 # Py-Playlist

-A Python program (OOP) that has the basic functionalities of creating a playlist, i.e., add, remove, and view.
+A simple program using OOP that has the basic functionalities of creating a playlist, i.e., add, remove, and view.

 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](http://badges.mit-license.org)